evkx/evkx.github.io/content/models/cupra/born/BORN_58_e-BOOST/_index.md

 You can choose between two sound systems on the CUPRA BORN 58 e-BOOST.

-- With the Sound system, you get five speakers with a max system output of 140 watts.
+- **Sound system**: This system features five speakers and delivers a maximum output of 140 watts.
-- With the Beats Audio, you get nine speakers with a max system output of 395 watts.
+- **Beats Audio**: This system features nine speakers and delivers a maximum output of 395 watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights